Marleybadboy/Example-Adventure/README.md

 The project is open source.
 Prepared for a skilled designer who can use the generated tools freely

 Of course, you can play the built version at this link: [Example Adventure](https://drive.google.com/file/d/10sv-WuzmfAuNXQx5tBqIm395K75elu31/view?usp=sharing)

+> [!IMPORTANT]
+> I created the game on my own for a couple of days for a few hours at a time for skill demonstration purposes.
+But who knows maybe one day I will develop it more 	:sweat_smile::clown_face: